willbryant/kitchen_sync/USAGE.md

 Kitchen Sync is not very chatty by default.
 Add the `--verbose` argument if you would like to see what it is working on.

-Or, take to the next level and use `--debug` instead, if you would like to see how well/badly its synchronisation protocol is working.
+Or, take to the next level and use `--debug` instead, if you would like to see how well/badly its synchronization protocol is working.

 Transporting Kitchen Sync over SSH
 ----------------------------------